What is Piccolo Coffee and how to make It?

 Johny Morrisson

 Piccolo lattes are prepared with a smaller espresso shot, called a ristretto shot, which is around 20 mL.
-Its ratio is one part Espresso and two parts milk and therefore you can Piccolo is just a small latte.
+Its ratio is one part Espresso and two parts milk and therefore you can say Piccolo is just a small latte.

 Piccolo Coffee